pratyush624/Machine_coding_js/README.md

 ```
-This are the Machine Coding Questions
+These are the Machine Coding Questions
 ```